mvreisg/gamebase-backend/README.md

 # Gamebase-Backend

-RESTful backend for managing a game database, built with modern PHP practices and DDD-inspired structure.
+RESTful backend for managing a game database, built with modern PHP practices and a DDD-inspired structure.

 Designed as a study and portfolio project focusing on: